aditiingle/SuperheroesAPI/README.md

 # SuperheroesAPI
-A simple RESTful API built with ASP.NET Core and C# that allows you to perform CRUD operations on superhero data.
+A simple RESTful API built with ASP.NET Core that allows you to perform CRUD operations on superhero data.
 This project demonstrates how to create, read, update, and delete superhero records using a web API.

 ## Features